Ron Pasco

-Ron Pasco (born February 3, 1972) is a Canadian professional ice hockey coach and a former player.
-He is the assistant coach for Kölner Haie of the Deutsche Eishockey Liga (DEL) and the head coach for Lithuania men's national ice hockey team.
+Ron Pasco (born February 3, 1972) is a Canadian professional ice hockey coach and former player.
+He is the assistant coach for Kölner Haie of the Deutsche Eishockey Liga (DEL) and the head coach for the Lithuania men's national ice hockey team.

 Playing career

 Pasco attended Rensselaer Polytechnic Institute where he played NCAA Division I ice hockey with the RPI Engineers.

 He turned professional with the 1994–95 season, initially suiting up with the Greensboro Monarchs of the ECHL, before transferring to the Tallahassee Tiger Sharks.
 He played the following year (1995–96) with IHL's Utah Grizzlies and then spent the 1996–97 season with the Canada men's national ice hockey team, before pursuing his professional career in Europe.

 Pasco played for Adler Mannheim, Kassel Huskies, Kölner Haie, Schwenninger Wild Wings of Germany, Villacher SV and ATSE Graz of Austria, Danish side Rødovre and IF Troja-Ljungby of during his 13-year career in Europe.

 In Germany, he won three Deutsche Eishockey Liga championships with Adler Mannheim.